-Port information displayed in MIBs related to port-based VLANs does not distinguish between a regular port or a trunk port.
-Use the RS G8124 (config) # show mac-address-table static command to view details on regular ports and trunk ports.
-(ID: 57194)
+- Port information displayed in MIBs related to port-based VLANs does not distinguish between a regular port or a trunk port.
+Use the show mac-address-table static command to view details on regular ports and trunk ports.
+(ID: 57194) - If you delete multiple VLANs using SNMP, you may see an error if the SNMP packet size exceeds 1800 bytes.
+(ID: XB228120)